sanic-org/sanic-guide/src/en/guide/how-to/tls.md

 > How do I run Sanic via HTTPS?

-If you do not have TLS certificates yet, see the end of this page.
+If you do not have TLS certificates yet, [see the end of this page](./tls.md#get-certificates-for-your-domain-names).

+## Single domain and single certificate

 ---:1
 Let Sanic automatically load your certificate files, which need to be named `fullchain.pem` and `privkey.pem` in the given folder: